 million people in humanitarian need and affected by violence in 2020

-migrants from Venezuela
+migrants from Venezuela in 2020

 In the isolated rural areas of the departments of Meta, Guaviare, Nariño, Cauca, Valle del Cauca and Chocó the nearest health centre is sometimes several hours away on foot or by dugout canoe.
 In these conditions, accessing the most basic health services is extremely dangerous.

 The priorities for a humanitarian mission in Colombia are to provide: